FatehAK/Navidash/README.md

 # Navigo

 Navigo is your navigational assistant that can help find places around you.
-It allows you to draw directly on the map and search within the bounds specified.
+It allows you to draw directly on the map and initiate the search.
 This can be particularly useful if you want to find restaurants in a particular area or even find rentals that match your criteria.
 Navigo uses the **Google Maps API** for it's core functionality and is made with **React JS** and uses **React Router** for managing routes.

 View the site live - https://navigo.netlify.com